Just like the report family of functions makes it easy

 HTML output is convenient since most modern email clients support

-a similar concept should work with mailR
+a similar concept should work with mailR (with the

-option) and other email packages.
+html = TRUE option) and other email packages.

 First, as before, simply assign the results of the

-function to a variable.
+report function to a variable.

 html <- report_progress(issues)

-Next, we can construct an email message using gmailr
+Next, we can construct an email message using gmailr,

-and pass our html
+and pass our html object into the

-gmailr::html_body()
+gmailr::html_body() function.

 library(gmailr) html_msg <- mime() %>% to("you@somewhere.com") %>% from("me@somewhere.com") %>% subject("Project status update") %>% html_body( html ) send_message(html_msg)